-Jessica Gonzalez is a Hispanic lawyer who has been fighting for New Jersey legalization as a leader of Minorities 4 Medical Marijuana (M4MM).
+Jessica Gonzalez is a Hispanic lawyer who has been fighting for NJ cannabis industry legalization as a leader of Minorities 4 Medical Marijuana (M4MM).

 In a short time, Gonzalez has become well-known in New Jersey cannabis.
 She has spoken on many panels, including more than one at Canna Pop-Up.

 She was born in Ecuador and came to the U.S. to Jersey City when she was three and raised in the Heights.
 While Gonzalez went to college and law school in Boston, MA, she has yet to enjoy their legal market, which opened almost as soon as she left.

 As a young lawyer, Gonzalez said she ended up in an existential crisis about what she was doing with her life.